amitats/hashtagcashtag/README.md

-#  HashtagCashtag (Beginner-Friendly Version)
+#  HashtagCashtag

-This is a simplified, beginner-friendly version of the original HashtagCashtag project, restructured for easy local demo and portfolio use.
+This is a simplified Big data pipeline for user sentiment analysis on US stock market

 # Project Structure